Prefer to watch our content rather than read? Simply click this link to be taken to the video version of this content!

 Tip #9.
 Be transparent with reporting

 This one is going to sound a little crazy, but you’d be surprised how often it happens!
-When your AdWords outsourcing professional sends you a campaign report for one of your clients, make sure you share that report with the client.
+When your Google Ads outsourcing professional sends you a campaign report for one of your clients, make sure you share that report with the client.
 They are of no value to your client relationship if they sit on your desk.

 These reports have to be in your client’s hands, and you need to articulate the value contained in the report to your client.
 The wins, goals progress, challenges, and business outcomes are all important cogs in the long-term retention of each client.